Case 3: Residences, Athlone, County Westmeath

 Location: Ireland, Athlone

-The challenge we face
+The challenge we faced

-What we will do
+What we did

-The results we expect
+The results we met

 Case specific outcomes:

 This type of intervention can support revised approaches to deep energy retrofits based on a systematic industrial scale solution, resulting in improved occupant comfort and health, increased space and utility, improved circularisation of production and use and reduced environmental impact.
-There is also likely to be positive impacts in real estate value and a shortening of payback time of renovation, representing also a commercial and business opportunity manufacturing and construction companies who can foster this type of strategy.

 Case specific profits: